 Garth used his own considerable strength to shatter a protective shield that sheltered some troops as they aimed high-tech weapons.
 “They seem to be desperate to keep us occupied!
 What’s brewing beyond the ridge?” he cried as his keen eyes spotted a flash of energy.

 “We’d better split up and check it out,” said Robin.

 Donna agreed.
 “Come on!
 Arsenal, you and I will scout ahead.”

-Donna said, “Don’t you feel a bit silly talking like that?
-You are a father now.”
+“Don’t you feel a bit silly talking like that?” remarked Donna.
+“After all, you are a father now.”

-They reached the crest of the ridge in time to see Doctor Light and Mento activate their devices, which gave off the bright glow.
+They reached the crest of the ridge in time to see Doctor Light and Mento activate their devices, which were responsible for giving off the bright glow they’d spotted.

 “Super-villain death ray number 109,” quipped Arsenal as he released three arrows.
-They erupted overhead, and an inky cloud of darkness covered the villains.
+As they erupted overhead, an inky cloud of darkness covered the villains.